openshift/enhancements/enhancements/installer/compact-plus-worker.md

 resources available to the cluster, this may result in degraded functionality in the masters, which finally affects the general health of the cluster.

-With this enhancement, we will be making it easier for users to create such a 4-nodes cluster deployments, which could make users believe it is supported or recommended.
+With this enhancement, we will be making it easier for users to create such 4-nodes cluster deployments, which could make users believe it is supported or recommended.